yeenbean/boxer/README.md

+> # ⚠️ This repository has moved.
+> Boxer has [moved to Codeberg](https://codeberg.org/zima/boxer).
+This repository will no longer be updated.

-> # 🚨 DO NOT USE BOXER AT THIS TIME.
+> ## 🚨 DO NOT USE THIS VERSION OF BOXER.
-> If you use Docker Engine instead of Docker Desktop, Boxer **will** mess up your filesystem permissions!
-Unless you run macOS or Windows on your host, **please refrain from using Boxer at this time.**
->
-> Boxer needs a complete rewrite to mitigate gotchas with Docker Engine.
-At this time, I'm not sure what that would look like.
-Personally, I use this tool daily, so the rewrite will happen.
-I just unfortunately cannot gauge the timeframe for that.
+> This version is old, buggy, and does not include the necessary support for Docker Engine. **Do not use it.** Why don't you check out the updated version on my [Codeberg](https://codeberg.org/zima/boxer) instead?

+---

 # 🥊 Boxer